PP-Module for Software-Defined Networking Controllers

 • Test FMT_API_EXT.1:1: For each API template that can be applied to API objects, the evaluator shall verify that a sufficiently privileged administrator on the TOE is able to apply the template to the supported objects.

-• Test FMT_API_EXT.1:2: [Conditional: the TOE supports the definition of additional templates] The evaluator shall follow the operational guidance to define a new API template that is consistent with the defined rules for both syntax and authorization and verify that the template is successfully defined.
+• Test FMT_API_EXT.1:2: [Conditional: The TOE supports the definition of additional templates] The evaluator shall follow the operational guidance to define a new API template that is consistent with the defined rules for both syntax and authorization and verify that the template is successfully defined.

-• Test FMT_API_EXT.1:3: [Conditional: the TOE supports the definition of additional templates] If the ability to define additional templates is restricted based on administrative role or other attribute, the evaluator shall access the TOE as an insufficiently privileged administrator to define new API templates and verify that there is no mechanism by which a new template can be defined.
+• Test FMT_API_EXT.1:3: [Conditional: The TOE supports the definition of additional templates] If the ability to define additional templates is restricted based on administrative role or other attribute, the evaluator shall access the TOE as an insufficiently privileged administrator to define new API templates and verify that there is no mechanism by which a new template can be defined.

-• Test FMT_API_EXT.1:4: [Conditional: the TOE supports the definition of additional templates] The evaluator shall access the TOE with an administrator account that is sufficiently privileged to define additional API templates and verify that a template is not created if it is invalid with respect to its syntax or composition.
+• Test FMT_API_EXT.1:4: [Conditional: The TOE supports the definition of additional templates] The evaluator shall access the TOE with an administrator account that is sufficiently privileged to define additional API templates and verify that a template is not created if it is invalid with respect to its syntax or composition.

 FMT_MOF.1/SDN Management of Functions Behavior (SDN)

-The TSF shall restrict the ability to [modify the behaviour of] the functions [API access function as defined by FDP_ACC.1, API validity function as defined by FMT_API_EXT.1] to [API Administrator].
+The TSF shall restrict the ability to [modify the behaviour of] the functions [API access function as defined by FDP_ACC.1, API validity function as defined by FMT_API_EXT.1] to [API administrator].

-Application Note: The restriction of modifying API access and validity functions to the API Administrator is intended to imply that the API User does not have the ability to modify API functions.
-The API User role having read-only access to these functions is not precluded by this requirement, as this requirement only relates to the ability to modify the behavior of the API.
+Application Note: The restriction of modifying API access and validity functions to the API administrator is intended to imply that the API user does not have the ability to modify API functions.
+The API user role having read-only access to these functions is not precluded by this requirement, as this requirement only relates to the ability to modify the behavior of the API.

-The evaluator shall examine the TSS to verify that it identifies the API access and API validity functions provided by the TOE and verify that an API Administrator is the only subject that is authorized to modify the behavior of these functions (e.g., by determining the subjects that are authorized to access a particular function).
-Note that the "API Administrator" role is a necessary but not sufficient condition to be authorized to perform management functions; if the TSF implements more granular controls (e.g., different API Administrators have access to different sets of functions based on role or other subject attribute), the evaluator shall verify that the TSS includes sufficient data to determine that it fully describes the authorizations needed to perform management functions against the TOE's APIs.
+The evaluator shall examine the TSS to verify that it identifies the API access and API validity functions provided by the TOE and verify that an API administrator is the only subject that is authorized to modify the behavior of these functions (e.g., by determining the subjects that are authorized to access a particular function).
+Note that the "API administrator" role is a necessary but not sufficient condition to be authorized to perform management functions.
+If the TSF implements more granular controls (e.g., different API administrators have access to different sets of functions based on role or other subject attribute), the evaluator shall verify that the TSS includes sufficient data to determine that it fully describes the authorizations needed to perform management functions against the TOE's APIs.

 Guidance